Chadnaut/WaraWara-Plaza-XML-Generator/README.md

 python plaza.py samples/1stNUP.min.xml test/config.ini
 ```

 The file `test/config.ini` will be created, as well as the folder `test/images` which contains the exported images.
-Edit the `topic.#` sections in `test/config.ini` to change what gets displayed:
+Edit the `topic.#` sections in `test/config.ini` to change what gets displayed in the plaza:

 ### Topics